wpeka/wplegalpages/README.md

 Generated policy pages are regular WordPress pages.
 You can easily edit and update them.

 ### Integrates with your favorite contact form (Premium Feature) ###
 WPLegalPages seamlessly works with your favorite contact form plugin.
 Users are informed about data being collected and can read the privacy policy before form submission.
-This helps in getting an informed consent as per the privacy requirements.
+This helps in getting informed consent as per the privacy requirements.
+[Learn more](https://docs.wpeka.com/wp-legal-pages/faq?utm_source=referral&utm_medium=orgpage&utm_campaign=legalpages)

 List of supported contact form plugins include: